singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise1.md

 1. In an account with no pods previously deployed, the Getting Started wizard defaults to the Capacity section.

-2. In the upper right corner of **Microsoft Azure** pane, click on **Manage** and the select **Add**.
+2. In the upper right corner of **Microsoft Azure** pane, click on **MANAGE** and the select **Add Pod**.
 Adding capacity is equivalent to deploying a pod in a capacity environment and connecting that pod to your overall Horizon Cloud environment.

 **Note:** To add a new Microsoft Azure pod to an account with pods previously deployed, you can alternatively click **Settings > Capacity > New > Pod > Microsoft Azure**.